muskanmahajan37/submitty.github.io/_docs/developer/index.md

 We have a public [Slack server for Submitty Developers](https://join.slack.com/t/submitty/shared_invite/enQtMzE1NzgyMzUzNzI5LWNkNjUzYmZjOWJkNzdlM2QzNTM3MGYwNmQwMzQ3NjAwODUwYjI4MTRlZDNjZTFlMTk4ZjUzN2MxNzRjNDIwZTU).

-Please use the Slack server `#general` and `#summerofcode2019` channels for Submitty installation problems, general development questions, and feature design discussion.
+Please use the Slack server `#general` channel for Submitty installation problems, general development questions, and feature design discussion.
 We have a small administration team and very much appreciate the Submitty community working together to help new developers.

 When asking for help on installation, please include your host operating system & version, and your versions of vagrant and virtual